Clarkson's Farm: Ratings

-Seven day viewing figures for the first six episodes of the fourth series showed a slight increase compared to the third.
+Seven days viewing figures for the first six episodes of the fourth series showed a slight increase compared to the third.
 The first four episodes released in the first week were watched by 5 million for episode 2, 4.6 million for episode 3, 4.4 million for episode 1, and 3.9 million for episode 4, and the weekly ranking improved with the episodes ranking 2nd, 4th, 6th and 13th respectively.
+28 days viewing figures showed all four episode in the top 5, with episode 2 receiving 7.53 million viewers and episode 3 7.35 million.
 Two episodes were released the second week, with 4.4 million having watched episode 6 and 4.3 million episode 5, while the episodes released in the first week received further views of 2.6 million (episode 4), 2.5 (episode 3) and 2.3 million (episode 2).
 These episodes were ranked 3rd, 4th, 34th, 37th, and 45th for the week.
+28 days viewing figures give episode 5 and 6 as the 2nd and 3rd most-watched episode, with 6.88 and 7.15 million viewers respectively.
 The final two episodes released in the third week were watched by 4.9 (episode 7) and 4.6 (episode 8) and were the 2nd and 3rd most-watched show for the week.
+They were the 3rd and 2nd most-watched episode with 6.86 and 6.88 million respectively on the 28 days chart.
 Clarkson's Farm was the most-watched Amazon Prime show of the year in the UK.

 Future

 In November 2024, Clarkson's Farm was renewed for a fifth series.
 In May 2025, after transmission of the fourth series, Jeremy stated that the show would be taking a break after completion of the fifth series, acknowledging the crew's fatigue from five consecutive years of filming.
 However, he also affirmed that he remains open to further series if a compelling story emerges.
+In January 2026, the show was renewed for a sixth series, with Clarkson hinting at having ideas for a possible seventh.
+The sixth series was confirmed to be in production by June 2026.